ufclas/UF-CLAS-DEPT/README.md

 - style.min.css - minified child theme styles
 - assets/css/inline.min.css - minified inline styles from advancement.clas.ufl.edu (unclear where these styles are used)

+**Note: When updating any styles, be sure to search and update each breakpoint.**

 The main stylesheet divides the styles into sections with media queries.
 Since these styles are redefined for each breakpoints instead of overriding previous styles, styles appear multiple times for each breakpoint.
-This can be solved using cascading, SASS, and using a mobile-first structure.

-**Note: When updating any styles, be sure to search and update each breakpoint.**

 ### JavaScript